grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 Group wait is the duration Grafana waits before sending the first notification for a new group of alerts.

-The longer the Group wait, the more time other alerts have to be included in the initial notification of the new group.
-The shorter the Group wait, the earlier the first notification is sent, but at the risk of not including some alerts.
+The longer the group wait, the more time other alerts have to be included in the initial notification of the new group.
+The shorter the group wait, the earlier the first notification is sent, but at the risk of not including some alerts.

 **Example**